Tips for Writing the Why School Supplemental Essay: Demonstrating Your Fit

 Research Opportunities

-If you want to gain hands-on experience in your chosen field, research is a great way to get that.
-Faculty often need research assistants and will provide opportunities for undergraduates to learn how to conduct or assist in complex projects.
-If this is important to you, mention the titles of one or two research projects that excite you.
-Some schools have very unique research programs—make sure you specify who and what your research project would benefit from.
+If hands-on experience is important to you, focus on research.
+Many professors need research assistants and provide opportunities for undergraduates to learn and contribute to complex projects.
+When writing, mention the titles of one or two research projects that interest you.
+Some colleges offer unique research initiatives, and calling them out shows effort and interest.

 Location of the School